Jaymon/que/README.md

     $ css.selector->attribute,selector

-The Selector part can use
+The Selector part uses Python's string formatting syntax so you can embed the attributes you want within a larger string.

 ## Notes